dunhamjared/dunhamjared/README.md

 # Hello! 👋

-I'm a Laravel and Vue developer based in Dallas, TX.
+I'm a PHP/Laravel and JS/Vue developer, based in Dallas, TX.
 I also work with MySQL, Elastic, jQuery and Handlebars.

 Here are a few highlights of my open source contributions! :)